Cryptveil/FreeCodeCamp/Web Design/Certification Projects/1 - Survey Form/README.md

 |:--:|
 | *Adoption form, not bad for a first project but doesn't look good either* |

-## User Stories:
+## User Stories (What needed to be fulfilled in order to pass):

 - [x]   You should have a page title in an h1 element with an id of title
 - [x]   You should have a short explanation in a p element with an id of description
 - [x]   You should have a form element with an id of survey-form
 - [x]   Inside the form element, you are required to enter your name in an input field that has an id of name and a type of text
 - [x]   Inside the form element, you are required to enter your email in an input field that has an id of email
 - [x]   If you enter an email that is not formatted correctly, you will see an HTML5 validation error
 - [x]   Inside the form, you can enter a number in an input field that has an id of number
 - [x] 	The number input should not accept non-numbers, either by preventing you from typing them or by showing an HTML5 validation error (depending on your browser).
 - [x] 	If you enter numbers outside the range of the number input, which are defined by the min and max attributes, you will see an HTML5 validation error